Documents and Forms:

 To apply for a grant from the Jacobs Research Funds, complete the application form and return along with the supporting documents.
 All documents must be received by the deadline, February 15.

-For any funding year, a researcher can be an applicant or co-applicant on at most one grant.
-Researchers may hold grants in consecutive years, but the final report must be filed and materials must be archived before subsequent funding can be received.
+For any funding year, a researcher can be an applicant or co-applicant on at most one grant. #However, it is acceptable for a Language Expert to be paid through more than one Jacobs Research Funds grant in a given year.# Researchers may hold grants in consecutive years, but the final report must be filed and materials must be archived before subsequent funding can be received.

-The Jacobs Research Funds (JRF) funds projects involving fieldwork with living peoples that result in publication or other dissemination of information about the fieldwork.
+The Jacobs Research Funds (JRF) funds projects involving fieldwork with living peoples of North, Central and South America which result in publication or other dissemination of information about the fieldwork.
 Priority is given to research on endangered cultures and languages, and to research on the Pacific Northwest.
-Projects focusing on archival research are given low priority.
+Projects focusing on archival research have low priority, but we welcome proposals to digitize, transcribe and translate old materials that might otherwise be lost or become inaccessible.
 Relevance of the project to contemporary theoretical issues in anthropology and linguistics is also a criterion used in evaluating proposals.

 Projects in archeology, physical anthropology, applied anthropology, and applied linguistics (for example, grants exclusively for technological improvements, development of pedagogical materials, etc.) are not eligible for support.
 It is expected that both the subjects of research and society in general will ultimately benefit from the knowledge generated by the funded research.
 The Jacobs Research Funds therefore do not support proprietary research for the exclusive use of any entity, public or private (such as national, state, provincial, or local governments; public or private charities, churches or foundations; tribes or bands; or community groups).